rtc-io/rtc-signaller/README.md

 var signaller = require('rtc-signaller')(messenger);
 ```

+As demonstrated in the getting started guide, you can also pass through
+a string value instead of a messenger instance if you simply want to
+connect to an existing `rtc-switchboard` instance.

 ### signaller#send(message, data*)

 Use the send function to send a message to other peers in the current